mshroyer/pebble-bcdface/README.md

 --------

-This is a binary (actually, [binary coded decimal] or BCD) face for the Pebble, based on the SDK 2.0 beta.
-In addition to showing the current time, this watch face will vibrate and display a visual notification if the watch loses its connection with your phone.
+This is a binary (actually, [binary coded decimal] or BCD) face for the Pebble, based on the SDK version 4.9.
+In addition to showing the current time, this watch face can vibrate and display a visual notification if the watch loses its connection with your phone.

+It was created circa 2013 for the OG Pebble watch, but has been updated to build with and run on the new SDK and firmware for the Pebble Core 2 Duo.

 Buliding and compile-time options